IEEEUCR/Pennant/readme.md

 - Package a neatly formatted data set of classes
 - Provide an offline frontend for browsing through classes.

-Pennant does not replace Banner, but it should provide a more convenient way to work with Banner.
+Pennant cannot replace Banner, but it should provide a more convenient way to work with Banner.

 ## Development
-This project shall be managed as IEEE@UCR's fifth project.
-Implementation and maintenance shall be done by student committee led by the Webmaster.
+This project shall be informally managed as IEEE@UCR's fifth project.
+Implementation and maintenance shall be done by volunteer committee led by the Webmaster.
+In the future, we could implement distinct lead positions similar to other projects.

 This project is different from IEEE@UCR's other projects as it focuses exclusively on software development.
 This should have greater appeal to the programming-oriented members who join IEEE@UCR.
+Furthermore, this project is independently run and not meant for any kind of hackathon or national competition.

-The purpose of this project is to provide professional-level experience while creating technology with long-lasting, real-world utility.
+The purpose of this project is to provide professional-level experience while creating tools with long-lasting, real-world utility.

 ## Code
 Pennant is written in C# and runs on .NET 5.0.
 For the scraper, we use the HTML Agility Pack and Chrome web driver.